unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/web3-react.md

 ---
-title: Web3 React Guide for Login with Unstoppable | UD Developer Portal
+title: Web3 React Guide for Unstoppable Login | UD Developer Portal
 description: This integration guide is intended for a custom @uauth/js integration, with ethereum provider, using web3 react library.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/web3-react-guide/
 showNextButton: false
 ---

-# Web3 React Guide: Login with Unstoppable
+# Web3 React Guide: Unstoppable Login

 This is the basic installation guide for the [web3-react](https://github.com/Uniswap/web3-react/) framework and is best used for React-based single page applications (SPAs).
 For more information about the UAuth middleware package for web3-react, see the [reference](/identity/sdk-and-libraries/web3-react.md) and source code on [github](https://github.com/unstoppabledomains/uauth/tree/main/packages/web3-react).